 Regardless of the chosen method, it is the CRIMINALS who illegally obtain your information via the merchant (for example Walmart, Burger King or Home Depot) you use.
 They are the ones who commit a crime and make a profit from it.

 The merchants are not guilty.
 However, it IS the negligence or system weakness on their part that made the data breach possible.
-In that sense, they might be should be held responsible.
+In that sense, they might be held responsible.

 How can you protect yourself after a breach?